-We are already halfway through Elul, barely two weeks before Rosh Hashanah.
+We are already halfway through Elul, one week before Rosh Hashanah.
 I imagine that there are a lot of people out there who have mixed feelings about that.
 There are probably many people who don’t even know what they should be feeling.

 What do I mean?
 Well, on one hand we came into Elul with the understanding that this is a special month which Hashem has given to us in order to prepare for the Day of Judgment which is Rosh Hashanah.
 After all, it’s the day on which the entire upcoming year is going to be decided, and we want to make sure that we’re ready to appear before the Judge as best as we can.
 But now that we are already two weeks into our preparations, after realizing how our so-called preparations are coming along, I’m guessing that not a few people are finding their only consolation in the fact that they will be spending Rosh Hashanah with the greatest lawyer in the world, our holy Rebbe.